nhcho91/ContinuousTimePolicyGradients.jl/README.md

     - [ctpg](https://github.com/samuela/ctpg) developed by Samuel Ainsworth
     - [control_neuralode](https://github.com/IlyaOrson/control_neuralode) developed by Ilya Orson

+## Citation
+ContinuousTimePolicyGradients.jl has been developed considering control tasks as the main application.
+The CTPG method for cost gradient computation can be utilised to perform policy optimisation in the setup of either background planning (offline control law learning) or decision-time planning (online control profile optimisation).
+The following paper addresses the optimisation of structured neural controller using CTPG with the flight vehicle normal acceleration tracking controller as an illustrating example.
+Please consider citing the paper if you find this package useful.

+- Namhoon Cho, and Hyo-Sang Shin, "Optimisation of Structured Neural Controller Based on Continuous-Time Policy Gradient," [arXiv:2201.06262](https://arxiv.org/abs/2201.06262), January 2022.

 ## High-Level Training Interface: `CTPG_train()`
 ```julia
 CTPG_train(dynamics_plant::Function, dynamics_controller::Function, cost_running::Function, cost_terminal::Function, cost_regularisor::Function, policy_NN, scenario;